 - Embedded rules in AADL specifications (LAMP Annex)

-For a more information on the AADL Inspector product please refer to the Ellidiss Technologies website (www.ellidiss.fr).
+For a more information on the AADL Inspector product please refer to the Ellidiss Technologies wiki (www.ellidiss.fr).

 for further information see AADL Inspector.